US death peaks 2020-2021: Causes of death

 This post is the third in a series in which I take a closer look at the characteristics of the death waves that crashed over the US in 2020 and 2021.

 These death waves impacted different states at different times, and even different counties within each state—something that is important to keep in mind when considering the testimonies of medical and funeral workers.
-To see how much deaths changed in each state, in each month in 2020 and 2021, see the table in this section of the CVax Risk page.
+To see how much deaths changed in each state, in each month in 2020 and 2021, see the tables here.

 Post 1: Places people died in 6 death peaks